mist64/cbmbus_doc/2 Bus Arbitration.md

 # Commodore Peripheral Bus: Part 2: Bus Arbitration, TALK/LISTEN

-In the [series about the variants of the Commodore Peripheral Bus family](https://www.pagetable.com/?p=1018), this article covers the common layer 3: the bus arbitration layer with the TALK/LISTEN protocol, based on the IEEE-488 standard.
+In the [series about the variants of the Commodore Peripheral Bus family](https://www.pagetable.com/?p=1018), this article covers the common layer 3: the bus arbitration layer with the TALK/LISTEN protocol, which is based on the IEEE-488 standard.

 ![](docs/cbmbus/layer3.png =601x251)